jsadler2/lake-temperature-lstm-static/README.md

 # lake-temperature-lstm-static

-Predict lake temperatures at depth using static lake attributes.
+Predict lake temperatures at multiple depths using an LSTM trained to make use of static lake attributes.

 ## Installing